aswinchari/NetworkControl/README.md

 # Structural Imaging & Parcellation

-The structural imaging (3T T1 MPRAGE sequences) were organised in [BIDS] (https://bids.neuroimaging.io) format and fed through [Connectome Mapper 3] (https://connectome-mapper-3.readthedocs.io/en/latest/).
+The structural imaging (3T T1 MPRAGE sequences) were organised in [BIDS](https://bids.neuroimaging.io) format and fed through [Connectome Mapper 3](https://connectome-mapper-3.readthedocs.io/en/latest/).
 We chose the Lausanne Atlas at Scale 3 for this study, although